th2-net/cradleapi/README.md

 ## Release notes

 ### 5.4.1
+* Skip null values for 'type', 'messages' and 'labels' fields when writing to Cassandra to avoid tombstones creation.
+* Migrated to th2 gradle plugin: `0.0.8` (bom: `4.6.1`)
 * Page interval in page cache hols all pages covered the interval.<br>
   Fixed the problem - components reload page interval and last page each time when page starts in day before and ends day after requested period.
 * Corrected default settings: